-Dell EMC and RSA’s government briefing on June 7 in Washington, D.C., highlighted the effects of ransomware and other challenges within the cybersecurity enterprise.
+Dell EMC and RSA’s June 7 government briefing in Washington, D.C., highlighted the effects of ransomware and other challenges within the cybersecurity enterprise.
 Speakers from the Education Department and the National Institute of Standards and Technology joined industry speakers to discuss how to make government systems more secure.
 There was a common theme around increasing protection from malware and ransomware software used to gain access to personal data.

-Ransomware is software that is able to infiltrate a user’s data, consequently holding the data in question for ransom.
-Typically, it’s prohibiting the user’s access to their files or threatening to publish private information online in exchange for bitcoin or some other form of payment.
+Ransomware is software that infiltrates a user’s data, consequently holding the data in question for ransom.
+Typically, it’s prohibiting the users' access to their files or threatening to publish private information online in exchange for bitcoin or some other form of payment.

-This type of cryptoviral extortion has affected millions around the world, whether it be in the form of a Trojan horse that was on a single desktop or a massive virus like WannaCry — the worldwide cyber attack that targeted computers running the Microsoft Windows operating system.
+This type of cryptoviral extortion has affected millions around the world, whether in the form of a Trojan horse that was on a single desktop or a massive virus like WannaCry — the worldwide cyberattack that targeted computers running the Microsoft Windows operating system.
 The WannaCry attack in 2017 held people's personal files ransom in exchange for a series of bitcoin payments and sparked a sense of urgency and awareness for the need to strengthen cybersecurity. .

 Now, ransomware and malware security are at the forefront of the issues facing the cybersecurity industry.
-For Tina Rodriguez, senior advisor of cybersecurity at the Education Department, the issues surrounding these obstacles are much more simple than the technology involved.
+For Tina Rodriguez, senior adviser of cybersecurity at the Education Department, the issues surrounding these obstacles are much simpler than the technology involved.

-The responsibility falls on the executives working with the data and personal information to have a clear understanding of all the procedures and systems involved, while being able to manage the security with vigilance.
-This means making sure that all data is backed up to the point of redundancy, and utilizing firewalls, anti-malware and layered protection to reduce the threat of ransomware.
+The responsibility falls on the executives working with the data and personal information to have a clear understanding of all the procedures and systems involved, while managing the security with vigilance.
+This means making sure all data is backed up to the point of redundancy, and usingfirewalls, anti-malware and layered protection to reduce the threat of ransomware.

 “You just need to make sure you're building a strategy, when you are creating your culture, that you are moving forward, and taking a more holistic approach, and that you’re not just placing technology on top of a person problem,” Rodriguez said.